 I was no-sooner set to crown DMT’s R1 as the best road shoe for 2017, the Italian brand threw a mesmerizing curve ball by announcing the launch of an even more sophisticated and lust-worthy model this Spring – called the RS1.

 The mere sight of these futuristic, almost alien like shoes, made me yearn for a pair to review.
 And, as fortune would have it, DMT was delighted to send me a pair.
-Otherwise, a dead fish would arrived at Pietro Caucchioli’s office. 🙂
+Otherwise, a dead fish would have arrived at Pietro Caucchioli’s office. 🙂

 As previously reported, the new RS1 was designed alongside none other than pro cyclist Elia Viviani, who according to DMT, spent considerable time helping them hone the shoe’s attributes over the last year, before releasing it this season.

 Prior to, DMT says it spent years developing the RS1’s new skeletal system at their test facility in Italy, experimenting over-and-over again with advanced nylon tubes, specially designed cords and a radical new carbon sole and inside upper, which eventually came to comprise the new shoe.

 Created as a single shell to eliminate the external heel counter and totally envelope the foot, the RS1 features the insertion of 3 nylon tubes for the passage of its BOA cables, and comprises a new skeleton carbon sole that’s made entirely of UD FAW 150 carbon fiber.

 DMT says the combination of these innovative materials makes for a sole that’s extremely rigid and impact resistant, which is both stronger than steel and more conducive to maintaining high thermal stability.

 To wit, “thus the sole becomes a single body that breathes, thanks to the front opening and the innovative midsole with its 5 mm diameter micro holes”, says DMT.

 Anatomic Tongue Integrated